 The startup's business model was conceived by CEO and founder Sam Xu while he was studying for an MBA at the Harvard Business School from 2017–2019.
 Xu learnt about the DTC (direct-to-customer) model that made orthodontic treatment affordable in the US and decided to bring it back to China.

 Traditionally, orthodontic treatment in China involved multiple middlemen, including sales representatives of aligner makers, hospitals and clinics.
 Distribution costs further drove up prices.
+At the end of the supply chain, a consumer may pay up to more than RMB 100,000 for teeth straightening, depending on oral health and material options, and it is not covered by public health insurance.

 Since the founding of Smile Formula in July 2019, the young startup has served over 2,000 customers.
 In April, it raised RMB 10m seed funding from Global Founders Capital, money that it plans to use for brand promotion, setting up experience stores and R&D for new products.